tagohd/mono/Items/Legendary Artifacts/CURSED AL'S CURSED ORB.md

 ---
 alias: THE ORB, chocolate orange, chocolate oranges
+Location: Rhapsody
+Purpose: "Refracts mana or something?
+Idk :)"
+Description: A small, blood-red orb.
 ---
+# Luke is an idiot
 Main idea from [[(5) May 2023 Chat Logs#THE ~~CLAW~~ ORB|May 2023 chat logs]].
 Cf: [[Luke Campbell#Various Luke Characterizations|Various Luke Characterizations]], [[The Story So Far#^6a412b|The Story So Far]]